This is Me

 “You need each other if you are to enter the Glimmer,” the mirror said.

 “The Glimmer?”
-Nyra repeated.
+Nyra asked.

 “A fae dimension.
 Outside of time.
 When Maelor’s power reaches its potential, he will be free of his prison.
 You must stop him.
 Not only Mistbloom and Silvermoss stand to lose then, but all of Vyrindor.”